-When fluid flow moves from a less restrictive to a more restrictive environment, its velocity must increase – such as spraying water from a garden hose by placing your thumb over the open end.
-According to Bernoulli’s Principle, this increase in velocity is associated with a drop in pressure.
+As fluid flows to increasingly restrictive environments, its velocity increases.
+This can be demonstrated by placing your thumb over the open end of a garden hose while it sprays water.
+Bernoulli’s principle states that this increase in velocity is associated with a drop in pressure.
 Thus, fluid flow passing through a restriction will have a resultant pressure drop – this is the Venturi effect.